Understanding the Benefits of Health Savings Accounts: A Comprehensive Guide

 Label files with the month, year, vendor, and amount.

 With this approach, locating documentation years later becomes simple.
+Regardless of the system you choose, always retain:

-Itemized receipts
+Itemized receipts.

-Documentation explaining the medical expense
+Documentation explaining the medical expense.

-Proof that insurance did not reimburse the cost
+Proof that insurance did not reimburse the cost.

 These records are essential in the event of an IRS audit.